fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 ^^^^^^^^^^^^^^^^^^^^

 Selbst et al. [#5]_ define this as a "failure to understand how repurposing algorithmic solutions designed for one social context may be misleading, inaccurate, or otherwise do harm when applied to a different context".

+It is the practice of reusing others work without taking into account lack of transferability to a given social situation, resulting in harmful consequences.

 The Formalism Trap
 ^^^^^^^^^^^^^^^^^^